lorenzinigiovanni/simple-pdf-generator/README.md

 Simple PDF Generator:

-- useses bootstrap theme and js;
+- useses Bootstrap (5.1.0) and jQuery (3.6.0), they will be injected automatically in the HTML file;
-- supports custom css and js;
+- supports custom CSS and JS;
-- fills custom fields in the html template;
+- fills custom fields in the HTML template;
 - can generate dynamic tables automatically.

 ## Quick Start

-To create a template you need to, create a .ts file with the class:
+In order to have a template you must create a class that extends the `PdfFiller` abstract class:

 ```ts
 import path from 'path';